oconnellryan/oconnellryan.github.io/ufc-live-scoring.md

 To eliminate bias, fighters were first randomly assigned to either column in the dataset.
 For each round, the difference in fight statistics between the two fighters was calculated.

-The response variable is structured as a four-level factor representing possible round outcomes:
+The response variable was structured as a four-level factor representing possible round outcomes:
 - 10-8 for Fighter 1
 - 10-9 for Fighter 1
 - 10-9 for Fighter 2